All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What if I am never hungry enough to snack?

-You may never feel "snack hungry" on GLP-1 medication, and that is expected.
+You may never feel "snack hungry" on GLP-1 medication, and that's expected.
 This is where scheduled eating matters more than appetite-based eating.
 Set a reminder, eat a few bites of something protein-rich, and move on.
-It does not need to feel like a big event.
+It doesn't need to feel like a big event.

 Can snacking prevent muscle loss on GLP-1 medication?